 - Oral exams;

-- Interviews of candidates conducted by an international panel composed of 5 EU academics and 1 representative each for the EUO in Kosovo and the Ministry of European Integration as final beneficiary of the project are attending interviews as observers).
+- Interviews of candidates conducted by an international panel composed of 5 EU academics (1 representative each for the EUO in Kosovo and for the Ministry of European Integration as final beneficiary of the project are attending interviews as observers).

 The British Council set up a YCS Secretariat, made up of local and external experts, which is responsible for the overall management of the project in the following stages: